 Government Resources for Loan Repayment Assistance

 The government also provides resources to assist individuals in repaying their old-style student loans that have been written off.
 One such resource is the Department of Education’s Federal Student Aid website.
-This website offers comprehensive information on federal student aid programs as well as guidance on managing loan repayment.
+This website offers comprehensive information on federal student aid programs and guidance on managing loan repayment.

 Borrowers may find it helpful to explore income-driven repayment plans offered by the government.
 These plans adjust monthly payments based on income levels, making them more affordable for borrowers facing financial challenges.
 The website provides information on loan forgiveness and discharge options that may be available to eligible borrowers.